leelaP5101/Instagram_Automation/README.md

 # Instagram_Automation
-This repository contain a python code for automating instagram
+This repository contains a python code for automating instagram